daronphang/programming-resources/_javascript/_javascript.md

 When copying primitive data types (number, string, boolean, undefined, null), it will be deep copy.

+When using spread operator, it will create a deep copy of the top most data and a shallow copy of the nested data.

 ```js
 const a = 5;
 let b = a;